wessware/wessware/README.md

 ![github_bg_1](https://github.com/user-attachments/assets/ef523d81-c916-423f-9ace-e4747d796e7c)

-I am a passionate data professional with more than three years of expertise in Data & Analytics.
+I am a passionate data professional with over three years of expertise in data and analytics.
 I have expert-level proficiency in Python, R, SQL, Excel, and Power BI.

 My experience spans the fields of Data Analysis, Visualization, Machine Learning, Business Intelligence, and Monitoring and evaluation.